 Karolinska Institutet’s rules on the acceptance of donations

-Karolinska Institutet's research has made a decisive contribution to medical progress.
-New discoveries and new technologies means that today there are great opportunities for medical research to solve many of the challenges that mankind has struggled with for centuries.
-Karolinska Institutet is one of the leading international players in this development, but we continued vigor and intensity to contribute to vital medical breakthroughs require additional resources.
+Karolinska Institutet has made crucial contributions to medical advances through its research.
+New discoveries and new techniques mean that there are great opportunities today for medical research to solve many of the challenges humanity has grappled with for centuries.
+Karolinska Institutet is one of the leading international players in this development, but further resources are required if we are to be able to contribute to vital medical breakthroughs with renewed vigour and intensity.

-The present rules define the legal and ethical basis for Karolinska Institutet’s cooperation with donors and aims to ensure that the constituent parties - the Karolinska Institute and the donor's - interests and integrity safeguarded.
+The present rules define the legal and ethical basis for Karolinska Institutet’s cooperation with benefactors and are intended to ensure that the interests and integrity of the parties involved, Karolinska Institutet and benefactors, are safeguarded.

 1. The concept of donation